ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

 * The following [arguments](/docs/vpc?topic=vpc-create-linux-custom-image#kernel-args) are present on the kernel command line: *nomodeset*, *nofb*, *vga=normal*, *console=ttyS0*.
 * Your operating system image has [virtio drivers](/docs/vpc?topic=vpc-create-linux-custom-image#virtio-drivers) installed, along with any code that is needed by virtio.
 * Your image is [cloud-init enabled](/docs/vpc?topic=vpc-create-linux-custom-image#cloud-init).
-* For any secondary storage volumes that are mounted, you must include the fstab entry “nofail.”
+* For any auxiliary storage volumes that are mounted, you must include the fstab entry “nofail.”

 #### Customizing a Windows instance
 {: #customize-windows-instance}